-To comply with academic requirements set by the American Board of Funeral Service Education and the Pennsylvania Department of Education; and to provide all PIMS Distance Education students with a complete accredited funeral service education, all students who matriculate into the PIMS Distance Education program must have earned or must obtain proper course content in the subject fields of Computer Science and Accounting.
+To comply with academic requirements set by the American Board of Funeral Service Education and the Pennsylvania Department of Education; and to provide all PIMS Distance Education students with a complete accredited funeral service education, all students who matriculate into the PIMS Distance Education program must have earned or must obtain proper course content in the subject fields of Business Math and Accounting.

 The U.S. Department of Education has implemented a new mandate for all schools offering programs of study at-a-distance.
 Effective July 1, 2011, PIMS Distance Education must seek the approval from all states where its students reside.
 This is a very long and cumbersome process that is ongoing at Pittsburgh Institute of Mortuary Science.

 PIMS Distance Education students, while working through the program, are required to complete a minimum of 30 clinical embalming assignments either at a local funeral home of their choice or on PIMS’ campus.